Last Updated: August 8, 2024

 Early Life

-Fabio Capello was born on June 18, 1946 in San Canzian d'Isonzo, Italy.
-At the time, the area was part of the Allied-occupied Zone A. He was born to parents Guerrino and Evelina Capello and was raised in a devout Catholic home.
+Fabio Capello was born on June 18, 1946, in San Canzian d'Isonzo, Italy.
+At the time, the area was part of the Allied-occupied Zone A. He is the son of Guerrino and Evelina Capello and was raised in a devout Catholic home.
 His father worked as a schoolteacher and also played football.
-He had an uncle, Mario Tortul, who played for the Italian national team during the 1960s.
+Fabio had an uncle, Mario Tortul, who played for the Italian national team during the 1960s.

 Playing Career